 Is it still drinkable?
 Hell yes.

 Espresso comprises three parts, heart, body, and crema.
 The only part that matters in this discussion is crema.
 Crema is more aromatic and consists of the aromatic oils and fats of the coffee beans and is the result of high pressure and turbulence when brewing in an espresso machine.
+It is a fact that an espresso machine is expensive, and you should know the reason why.
 Essentially, crema forms an insulating barrier that prevents oxygen from reaching the Espresso below.